SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/project-move.md

 * If the import is successful, the zip file will automatically be deleted.
 * It is not possible to import a Project that has been already analyzed on the target instance.
+* Security reports in an imported project will be empty until analysis has run.